ksahrakar/Basic-Portfolio/README.md

 This is the first attempt at a portfolio for publishing and distribution.
 Smple HTML and CSS.
+It is an older version and is published at https://ksahrakar.github.io/Basic-Portfolio/.
+NEWER VERSION IN GITHUB AS WELL.